 Using interactive displays while co-working greatly increases productivity.
 Different displays can be linked up, meaning that groups of people in different locations can work on the same thing.
 The fact that interactive displays have memory and can easily draw information from the internet makes them a very effective tool when working in groups.

 The High-Tech Workplace

 For those that are still in job roles and physical offices, the look of the workplace could significantly change in the next few years.
 Some examples of new technology in the workplace like wireless mobile charging and constantly upgrading interactive displays will significantly alter the atmosphere; giving it a futuristic feel.

 Workplaces of the future will focus on business collaboration and have less cubicles with fluid workplaces instead.
 It will be somewhere where groups of people can easily get together to set out business plans and solve any problems.
 It is here where interactive displays are essential, to help people map out ideas and reach solutions quickly and effectively.

 More devices are expected to start using voice control – like Siri or Alexa – and instant messaging within the office will become more common.
 Augmented and virtual reality will also have a place in global businesses, and offices everywhere will become much more global; the barriers of time, space and place will be broken down.

 There is no doubt about it, the workplace can now be anywhere – an office, a cafe or even a London taxi.
-Technology is leaving virtually no job untouched, as professions from home rentals to the law are all facing a period of evolution.
+Technology and future workplace trends are leaving virtually no job untouched, as professions from home rentals to the law are all facing a period of evolution.

 While some jobs are being streamlined and even eliminated, many more are opening.
-Technology is both good and bad for the workplace – often, depending on what kind of career you’re in.
+Technology and computer trends are both good and bad for the workplace – often, depending on what kind of career you’re in.
 But, love it or hate it, the world (and the workplace!) is becoming more and more technologically inclined every day – so there is an increasing need to adapt to the changing technological role of the workplace.